cadia-lvl/samromur-asr/s5_subwords/Readme.md

 ### Subword methods
 We provide scripts for three subwords methods.
-We modified gthe ale-arbic Byte Pair endcoding recipe in the Kaldi repository for one of the BPE implementations and used Google’s SentencePiece (SP) library for the other BPE implementation (SP_BPE) and the Unigram algorithm.
+We modified gale-arbic Byte Pair endcoding recipe in the Kaldi repository for one of the BPE implementations and used Google’s SentencePiece (SP) library for the other BPE implementation (SP_BPE) and the Unigram algorithm.
 We also have the package Morfessor.

 ```
 local